Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

   <img src="{{ '/assets/images/baja-fuel-tank-drawing.jpg' | relative_url }}" alt="Fuel tank drawing" style="width:48%;">
 </div>

-The typical density for unleaded gasoline is about 0.71 to 0.77 g/mL (710 to 770 kg/m\(^3\)).
+The typical density for unleaded gasoline is about 0.71 to 0.77 g/mL (710 to 770 kg/m$^3$).
 To be conservative in our calculation of efficiency, we choose the highest density.
-Thus, the mass of gas when the gas tank is full is:
+Thus, the mass of gas when the tank is full is:

 $$
-m = \rho V = (770)\,(0.00654) = 5.0358 \,\text{kg}.
+m = \rho V = (770)\,(0.00654) = 5.0358\,\text{kg}.
 $$

-To calculate the total heat energy that can be obtained from this amount of fuel:
+The total heat energy available from this amount of fuel is:

 $$
-Q = m \cdot \text{LHV} = (5.0358)\,(43.92) = 221.17 \,\text{MJ}.
+Q = m \cdot \text{LHV} = (5.0358)\,(43.92) = 221.17\,\text{MJ}.
 $$

-Now the trickier part: figuring out how much work we get out of one full tank.
+Now the trickier part: estimating how much work we get out of one full tank.

-To do this, we will analyze Cornell's vehicle’s motion and fuel consumption during the 4-hour Baja SAE Endurance race.
-Looking at lap times, track length, and fuel consumption during the last Endurance Race, we find that the vehicle started the race with a full fuel tank and stopped to refuel after about 2.25 hours.
-At this time, Cornell had completed 41 laps.
-Given that one lap measured about 1.2 miles, the approximate distance traveled by the car on one fuel tank was about 49.275 miles, or 79,300.4256 meters.
+To do this, we analyze Cornell's vehicle motion and fuel consumption during the 4-hour Baja SAE Endurance race.
+From lap logs, Cornell’s vehicle started the race with a full tank and stopped to refuel after about 2.25 hours.
+At that time, Cornell had completed 41 laps.
+Given that one lap measured about 1.2 miles, the approximate distance traveled on one tank was 49.275 miles, or 79,300.4256 meters.

-To find work, we use:
+To estimate work, we use:

 $$
-W = F \, dl \approx F\,l
+W = \int F\,dl \approx F\,l
 $$

-To find the average force exerted on the car to move it forward, we perform a static calculation.
-Taking the coefficient of friction between the wheel and a dirt track to be approximately:
+To estimate the average forward force, we perform a static friction-limited estimate.
+Taking the coefficient of friction between the tires and dirt track to be approximately:

 $$
 \mu = 0.4
 $$

-The free body diagram for one of the wheels looks as below:
+The free body diagram for one wheel is shown below:

 <div style="text-align: center;">
   <img src="{{ '/assets/images/fbd-baja-wheel.png' | relative_url }}" alt="Free body diagram of Baja wheel" style="max-width:100%; height:auto;">